alysivji/notes/software-engineering/clean_code.md

 1. You may not write production code until you have written a failing unit test.
 1. You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
 1. You may not write more production code than is sufficient to pass the currently failing test.

+## Chapter 10: Classes

+- class should begin with a list of variables, public functions, and then private functions are called by public funtions
+- classes should be small in terms of number of responsibilities
+- name of class should describe what responsibilities it fulfills
+  - ambiguous class names likely have too many responsibilities
+  - trying to identify responsibilities helps us recognize and create better abstractions
+- classes should have a small number of instance variables
+  - the more variables a method manipulates, the more cohesive that method is to its class
+  - classes should have relatively high cohesion
+- when classes lose cohesion, split them
+  - breaking a large function into many smaller functions often gives us the opportunity to split several smaller classes out as well
+- tests allow us to refactor without fear
+- organize our classes so to reduce the risk of change
+- dependencies upon concrete details create challenges for testing our system
+  - dependency injection allows us to decouple systems to become more testable

+### Single Responsibility Principle

+> A class or module should have one, and only one, reason to change

+- getting software to work and making software clean are two very different activities
+- problem is that too many people think we are done once the program works, they fail to switch to the other concern of organization and cleanliness
+  - we move to the next problem rather than going back and breaking up our classes into decoupled units with single responsibilities
+- every sizeable system will contain a large amount of logic and complexity
+  - we should organize code so we know where to find it

+### Open-Close Principle

+> Classes should be open for extension but closed for modification

+- structure systems so that we muck with as little as possible when we update them with new or changed features

+## Chapter 11: Systems

+> Software systems are unique compared to physical systems.
+Their architectures can grow incrementally, if we maintain the proper separation of concerns

+- it is a myth that we can get systems "right the first time."
+Instead, we should implement only today's stories, then refactor and expand the system to implement new stories tomorrow.
+THi sis the essence of iterative and incremental agility.
+Test-driven development, refactoring, and the clean code they produce make this work at the code level.
+- best to postpone decisions until the last possible moment
+- standards make it easier to reuse ideas and components, but creating standards takes too long and lose touch with the real needs of the adopters they are intending to serve
+- Domain Specific Languages (DSLs) raise the abstraction level above code idioms and design patterns
+  - allow developer to reveal the intent of the code at the appropriate level of abstraction

+### Conclusion

+> Systems must be clean too.
+An invasive architecture overwhelms the domain logic and impacts agility.
+When the domain logic is obscured, quality suffers because bugs find it easier to hide and stories become harder to implement.
+If agility is compromised, productivity suffers and the benefits of TDD are lost
+>
+> At all levels of abstraction, the intent should be clear.
+This will only happen if you write plain old objects and use aspect like mechanisms to incorporate other implementation concerns noninvasively.
+>
+> Whether you are designing systems or individual modules, never forget to use the simples thing that can possibly work.